thanhtranviet248/Data-Science-For-Supply-Chain-Forecasting/README.md

 # Data Science For Supply Chain Forecasting

 ## About the book
 Data Science For Supply Chain Forecasting by Nicolas Vandeput is a book that focuses on the application of data science techniques to improve demand forecasting and demand planning.
-It covers various forecasting methods, from traditional statistical approaches to more advanced machine learning ones.
+It covers various forecasting methods, from traditional statistical approaches to advanced machine learning ones.

 ## About the repository
 This repository is where I upload my Python practices with techniques mentioned the book, including: